 Ground and Pound

-Early on in his MMA career he faced Dan Simmler, and early in the second round knocked him out in what Rampage Jackson said ‘most gruesome knockout’ he’d ever seen and one of the biggest knockouts ever.
-After a few years in the industry, Matt Riddle lost to Tim Credeur.
+Early on in his MMA career, he faced Dan Simmler, and early in the second round knocked him out in what Rampage Jackson said ‘most gruesome knockout’ he’d ever seen and one of the biggest knockouts ever.
+Then, after a few years in the industry, Matt Riddle lost to Tim Credeur.
 However, he was undeterred by the loss and continued to move forward.
 This was until he was faced with the roadblock of his contract coming to an end with UFC.

 According to different reports, Riddle’s release was believed to be tied to the use of medicinal cannabis.
-He believed he had clearance since despite it being an illegal substance he had a prescription for it.
+He believed he had clearance since he had a prescription for it despite it being an illegal substance.
 After departing UFC, he went on to compete for Bellator MMA.
 However, Riddle had his eyes on another career path, and that was professional wrestling.
 He has said that seeing Daniel Bryan at WrestleMania XXX inspired him to think that his fighting style could work in a professional wrestling ring.

 ‘King of Bros’ Matt Riddle

 He began to hone his craft at the Monster Factory Wrestling School in Paulsboro, New Jersey.
 He was under the tutelage of Brian Heffron, who fans will remember as The Blue Meanie in WWE and ECW, and owner Danny Cage.
 Both Heffron and Cage could see Riddles’ natural talent, and it wouldn’t take long before EVOLVE owner, and promoter Gabe Sapolsky recognized those skills.
 Sapolsky brought Matt Riddle in, and that exposure opened up independent booking dates for Riddle all over the world.